-You’ve decided that you want to drink more water in 2014 but aren’t comfortable with bottled water or tap water.
+You’ve decided that you want to drink more water this year but aren’t comfortable with bottled water or tap water.
 You’ve decided against bottled water because of the high cost, plastic packaging, environmental footprint and inconvenience and tap water because of the chlorine taste and odour as well as the uncertainty regarding its safety.

 If you are like most people, you really want to champion tap water, but the high amount of chlorine makes drinking it a chore rather than a pleasure and it’s just one more chemical that you would rather not expose your family too.
 Maybe you’ve taken the first step forward and purchased an inexpensive Brita pitcher style water filter for your fridge.
 Maybe you’ve purchased an expensive pitcher or pour through water filter from a maker like Soma?
 Congratulations on taking the first step to better health and better water!

 Many people though have lingering doubts about the performance, certification and fine print of Brita pitcher style water filters.
 Are the concerns justified?
 Let’s take a closer look at Brita pitchers and similar products from makers like PUR or Soma.
 Heard enough?
 Click here to shop our best water filtration systems.
 You deserve better water.

 Is your Brita pitcher (or similar filter from PUR or Soma) NSF certified?

 What or who is NSF?

 Founded in 1944, NSF is a US based, independent, accredited organization, whose mission is to protect and improve global human health through the development of standards and testing/certification for a wide range of products and systems.